ltagai/ceudsd/seminar/1-sql/README.md

 `SELECT state, cost FROM birdstrikes ORDER BY state DESC, cost;`

 ## Renaming fields in the output
-`SELECT bird_size as size, state FROM birdstrikes`
+`SELECT bird_size as size, state FROM birdstrikes;`

+### Note: Our Zeppelin exercise platform seemingly limits this functionality.

 ## Filtering data
 Filter by field value